jpartida97/alexa-davinci-skill/docs/Challenges-Integrating-GPT-3-With-Alexa.md

     - I’ll **cut the context** to include only the first 100 chars, and the last 100, usually the AI says the topic in the first statement.
     - The  complexity of the topic increases the time of processing, **questions about Marxism can take more than 10 seconds**.
     - I decided to use directly the **HTTPS NodeJS package** to make the request and establish a timeout for the request.
-    - To prevent empty requests the Skill makes **two requests** with different parameters (using less max_tokens or changing the model to Curie) and retrieves the longest response in the 8 seconds time window.
+    - To prevent empty responses the Skill makes **two requests** with different parameters (using less max_tokens or changing the model to Curie) and retrieves the longest response in the 8 seconds time window.
       <br/><br/>
 4. **Conversation prompt format.**